christykmathew/Music-Tagger/README.md

 ```

- iv. _Tags_Save_ takes three argument _Tags_, _Image_, _file_path_ where _Tags_ are the python dictionary cantaining the tags, _Image_ is the artwork/Image file for Mp3 and _file_path_ is the path location of the image file.
+4.  _Tags_Save_ takes three argument _Tags_, _Image_, _file_path_ where _Tags_ are the python dictionary cantaining the tags, _Image_ is the artwork/Image file for Mp3 and _file_path_ is the path location of the image file.
 This function is used to save the meta tags to the Mp3 file and doesn't return anything.
  ```python
 def Tags_Save(Tags, Image, file_path):
 ```

- v. _synced_lyric_ takes two argument _file_path_ which is the path location of Mp3 and _term_ is the filename/term to be searched for synced lyrics.
+  5.  _synced_lyric_ takes two argument _file_path_ which is the path location of Mp3 and _term_ is the filename/term to be searched for synced lyrics.
 Synced Lyrics will be saved as _.lrc_ file in Lyrics folder in the _file_path_ specified.
 ```python
 def synced_lyric(file_path, term):
 ```